A brief introduction to the Spirit Bear Lodge guides and operations staff

 As well as a Guide, Jack is a keen wildlife photographer.
 You can see his work at www.facebook.com/

 Murray, aka 'Moose', is one of the skippers of our tourism vessel.
 Raised in Klemtu since he was a young boy, Murray loves nothing more than guiding guests in Kitasoo/Xai’xais territory.
 As he puts it, “The ocean is my playground.”
 He brings ample experience and enthusiasm to the position.
 Murray has had a varied career in construction and infrastructure maintenance with the Kitasoo Band Council.

-Krista Robinson - Assistant GuideKrista Robinson is a guide at Spirit Bear Lodge.
-She 25 years old and was born and raised here in Klemtu.
+Krista Duncan - GuideKrista Robinson, born and raised in Klemtu, is a guide at Spirit Bear Lodge.
 She also happens to be the proud mother of four children.
-Her husband Brandon and father-in-law Clark are both boat captains at the lodge.
-She is certified as a small vessel boat operator and has extensive training and certification in Advanced First Aid and is licensed as an Emergency Medical Assistant First Responder.
+She is certified as a small vessel boat operator and has extensive training and certification in Advanced First Aid and is licensed as an EMR Paramedic Level 1.
+Krista is also active as a Field Technician with the non-profit Spirit Bear Research Foundation.
 Her prior experience includes work with the local health clinic and five years with Marine Harvest Canada.
 She loves being outdoors and amongst wildlife and loves sharing that passion with others.
 She looks forward to making new friends and helping our guests create lifelong memories here in the Great Bear Rainforest.

 Leanne Reandy - Guest Services - Dining Room